leandromoreira/digital_video_introduction/README.md

 > **It's great** to learn [how an image is captured from the world to the bits](http://www.cambridgeincolour.com/tutorials/camera-sensors.htm).

 Another property of an image is the **resolution**, which is the number of pixels in one dimension.
-It is often presented as width × height, for example, the **4×4** image bellow.
+It is often presented as width × height, for example, the **4×4** image below.

 ![image resolution](/i/resolution.png "image resolution")